Schedule a demo

 It is possible that employees are trained in certain policies and procedures at some point and that they then change internally.
 Quite difficult, because this means that the employee first has to “unlearn” something before they can add new information instead.

-It is important to emphasize why the policy or procedure has changed and why this change is important for the employee and his/her daily work.
+It is important to emphasise why the policy or procedure has changed and why this change is important for the employee and his/her daily work.
 A convenient way to test knowledge is, for example, by means of a quiz (make sure that employees do not just go through it “quickly, quickly” and randomly click a, b or c, but must really give a targeted answer) or a questionnaire.

 If there are discrepancies between the employee's knowledge and the new version of the information, you can provide the employee with more information and let them practice applying the new policy or procedure in practice.